Instant Pot Thit Kho (Vietnamese Braised Pork and Eggs)

 • cup water

-• 2 pounds pork shoulder or pork belly (skin on or off, cut into 1½ inch cubes)
+• 2 pounds pork belly or shoulder, cut into 1½ inch cubes

-• 1-2 tablespoons caramel sauce (adjust to taste)
+• 1 tablespoon caramel sauce (from above, adjust to taste)

 • ½ tablespoon olive oil